 - be a US citizen or permanent resident

-- have a cumulative college GPA of 3.0 or higher (4.0 scale) have an application for admission on file, or be admitted to Michigan Tech in electrical engineering technology (not electrical engineering), mechanical engineering technology (not mechanical engineering), or computer network and system administration by February 15 have a professor within a respective department/program of your major provide a letter of recommendation by April 1
+- have a cumulative college GPA of 3.0 or higher (4.0 scale) have an application for admission on file, or be admitted to Michigan Tech in electrical engineering technology (not electrical engineering), mechanical engineering technology (not mechanical engineering), computer network and system administration, cybersecurity, or mechatronics by April 1 have a professor within a respective department/program of your major provide a letter of recommendation by April 1